A phase-field method for modeling cracks with frictional contact: Numerical examples

 Having confirmed that the proposed method gives consistent solutions, we now verify it with results in the literature.
-We particularly compare our results from the $L=0.002$ m and $L/h=8$ case with results in Annavarapu \etal~\cite{Annavarapu2014} obtained by a combination of XFEM and the weighted Nitsche method.
+We particularly compare our results from the $L=0.002$ m and $L/h=8$ case with results in Annavarapu \etal~\cite{Annavarapu2014} obtained by the combination of XFEM and a weighted Nitsche method.
 Figure~\ref{fig:internal-crack-comparison} shows this comparison.
-It can be seen that the phase-field and XFEM results are nearly identical in both qualitative and quantitative aspects.
+As can be seen, the phase-field and XFEM results are nearly identical in both qualitative and quantitative aspects.
 Therefore, we have verified that the proposed phase-field method can provide numerical solutions comparable to those obtained by advanced discrete methods for frictional cracks.

 Lastly, we remark that the phase-field formulation for this problem is linear in all the load steps, requiring only a single Newton update.
 This is because the contact condition along the crack is identified as a slip condition from the initial stress-free condition (as zero stress makes $f=0$), and it is indeed a slip condition throughout the problem.
 So this example was nothing but a linear elasticity problem with heterogeneous stiffness.
 This means that, although the phase-field method requires a quite fine mesh, its fast convergence can counterbalance the overall computational cost.